 We have developed proprietary solutions for repair and strengthening of deteriorated H piles that have been tested by independent agencies.
 Our structural engineers will provide designs that enhance axial, flexural and shear capacity of the steel H-piles, regardless of the extent of corrosion on these piles.
 Client will also receive sealed engineering drawings and calculations for their projects.

-A In some cases the corrosion is similar to an extensive pitting as shown here.
-While there may not be a major concentrated loss of cross section in these H-piles, nevertheless, the steel h piles shown here have lost significant axial and bending strength and must be repaired and strengthened to restore the original strength of the steel H pile.
+In some cases, the corrosion is similar to an extensive pitting as shown here.
+While there may not be a major concentrated loss of cross section in these H-piles, nevertheless, the steel H-piles shown here have lost significant axial and bending capacity and must be repaired and strengthened to restore the original strength of the steel H-pile.
 However, such restoration to original capacity is not an easy task.